Napier South African War memorial. c1986. Also see images of this memorial c1906, 1907, c1910s and c1940s.

 The tall statue stands on a plinth above a smaller but no less impressive carved stone lion with shield.
 It is sited beside Marine Parade across the road from the city’s waterfront park and memorial arch.
 It was unveiled by Governor Lord Plunket at a large community ceremony on 11 February 1906.

 After sustaining damage in the 1931 Hawke’s Bay earthquake – the monument was shattered and the trooper lost his head – there was debate about moving the memorial to the site of the old city gaol.
-Following pressure from the Dominion Association of the South African War Veterans, it was re-erected close to the original spot in February 1947.
+Following pressure from the Dominion Association of the South African War Veterans, it was re-erected on the original spot in February 1947.

 Further information